raspberrychris/cryptotravellers/content/blog/how-to-get-free-bitcoins-the-easiest-ways-to-earn-bitcoin.md

 ### Earn Crypto from Learning about Crypto!

-[Coinbase earn](https://www.coinbase.com/earn) is an intentivised learning program where you watch videos and then complete a quiz, you will then earn cryptocurrency in return.
+[Coinbase earn](https://www.coinbase.com/earn) is an incentivised learning program where you watch videos and then complete a quiz, you will then earn cryptocurrency in return.
 It is a great way to get started in crypto and learn more about the eco system.

 ## Lolli